AlanNapieralski/tom-properties/README.md

 ## About The Project
 A simple real estate service presentation website, with a form implemented to contact the client.
 - The submission information from the form is directly emailed to the client to facilitate communication without the need of any external communication system.
+- The property evaluation form has been implemented with the Geographical API that gives the full address as you enter your UK Postcode
 - The website has been build in close collabration with the client and have implemented every design choice and feature requested